 To make this easier, we've developed the Atlys France Visa Photo Maker.
-This tool automatically adjusts your photo’s size, background, and formatting to ensure it aligns with all official French visa photo specifications, saving you both time and effort.
+This tool automatically adjusts your photo’s size, background, and formatting to ensure it aligns with all official French visa photo requirements, saving you both time and effort.

 France Visa Photo Requirements

-Here are the France visa passport size photo specifications:
+Here are the France visa photo requirements:

-Height: 35mm to 45 mm
+Size: 35mm to 45 mm

 File Size: < 120 KB